Bibliography

 • The ABC team, including members of the board of directors

-• Recognised historical experts who contributed to previous working groups or demonstrated their expertise
+• Recognised historical experts who contributed to previous working groups or have demonstrated their expertise

-• Thematic experts consulted occasionally on specific topics
+• Subject-matter experts called upon occasionally for specific topics

-• Experienced experimenters and representatives of the membership colleges among the current year’s members
+• Experienced experimenters and representatives from the membership colleges among the current year's members

 After several months of reflection, the WG reached a consensus on the directions and developments necessary to integrate into the method.
-The summary of the Working Group's (WG) recommendations, published in early 2023, is accessible to members.
-Several phases of WG review then followed to arrive at the current version.
+The Summary of the Working Group's recommendations, published in early 2023, is accessible to members.
+Several rounds of WG review then followed to arrive at the current version.

 🔗 For more information:https://abc-transitionbascarbone.fr/wp-content/uploads/2024/07/Notes_syntheseGT_finale.pdfarrow-up-right